julien-deramond/talks/ow2con24/slides.md

 ---

-# Team’s Bigger, Contributions Are Bigger
+# Team's Bigger, Contributions Are Bigger

 In 2020, change of hands.